xian-sh/UniSDNet/pre_process/readme.md

-# please extract video and audio before start your work
+# please extract video and audio feature before start your work